 Whether you are building a Layer 1 or Layer 2 blockchain, ensure you do all your due diligence to ensure tight security.
 This is why you need the best blockchain security auditor, Hacken.
 We ensure the security of L1 and L2 blockchains through effective auditing processes.
 With our 5 years of operation, we have audited over 1,000 projects.

 Once you contact us, we will agree on a time you will get the audit results.
 Internally, our teams of veteran blockchain auditors will look critically into the architecture of your Layer 1 and Layer 2 blockchains.
 We will deliver an audit report classifying the degree of severity of the bugs.
-Beyond that, we will also give you expert advice on how to fix the discovered vulnerabilities.
-Book an audit for your Layer 1 or Layer 2 blockchain here!
+Beyond that, we will also give you expert advice on how to fix the discovered blockchain security vulnerabilities.

 Blockchain needs to meet the increasing demand in adoption.
 As a result, the slow nature of the Layer 1 blockchain network in handling millions of users and transactions is unfit for the optimal growth of the ecosystem.
 Hence, the reason Layer 2 blockchains came to the scene with their various custom scaling solutions.
 This article discussed the scaling solutions for layer 1 vs layer 2 blockchain.
 Meanwhile, the recent developments of modular chains might also have a more impactful effect on the scalability of blockchain layers.